-ID 1854
+ID 185

 Manager Monkhouse, Oonagh

 Handler Howard-Jones, Larraine

-Opened 27/04/2018
+Opened 27/04/201

 Consequence (current) Major - 4

-ikelihood (current) Likely - 4
+Likelihood (current) Possible - 3

-Risk level (current) Extreme Risk

-Risk level (Target) High Risk
+Risk level (current) Risk level (Target) High Risk High Risk

-Rating (current) 16
+Rating (current) 1

 Description If the Trust is unable to attract and recruit staff to meet its workforce plan, as defined by the annual workforce planning process, then it will be unable to ensure safe staffing levels, maintain levels of activity required by the recovery plan, achieve the levels of income required by our financial plan, contain pay spend within budgeted levels and staff engagement, wellbeing and retention will be negatively impacted.

-There is good joint working between the Communications team and the Recruitment team to ensure that all possible opportunities to promote career opportunities within the Trust are maximised that bespoke campaigns are designed for specific areas as necessary.
+Controls in place There is good joint working between the Communications team and the Recruitment team to ensure that all possible opportunities to promote career opportunities within the Trust are maximised that bespoke campaigns are designed for specific areas as necessary.
 Our Values are reflected in our adverts and recruitment process.
 There is an ICS supply group which the Trust is an active participant in.
 We are utilising overseas recruitment for registered nursing staff and AHP roles.
 We have increased the resources in the Nurse Recruitment and Retention team to support the recruitment and retention of HSCWs.
 The Trust Board reviews, at each Board, vacancy rates via PIPR.

-Controls in place The Workforce Committee oversee the implementation of the Compassionate and Collective Leadership Programme and the Resourcing

-and Retention Improvement Programme.
+The Workforce Committee oversee the implementation of the Compassionate and Collective Leadership Programme and the Resourcing and Retention Improvement Programme.
 We have a programme of open events and attending external recruitment events.
 The Resourcing and Retention Improvement Programme aims to provide a structured and systematic approach to working collaboratively on a range of projects to improve recruitment.
 We have procured a new electronic recruitment system which has now been implemented and time to hire is starting to reduce.
 An overseas recruitment plan for 24/25 has been agreed.
 A Workforce Strategy has been approved by the Trust Board which describes the recruitment action plan.

-Risk Assessors recommended actions to further reduce the risk
+Risk Assessors recommended actions to further reduce the risk No additional recommendations noted Work with ICS partners to utilise educational and recruitment supply routes to meet projected demand and promote the NHS as the place to have a fulfilling and rewarding career

-Assurance Work with ICS partners to utilise educational and recruitment supply routes to meet projected demand and promote the NHS as the place to have a fulfilling and rewarding career Trust Workforce Strategy 2023-25 has been approved by the Trust Board which includes a 23/24 action plan and metrics Internal Monitoring DWOD reports to Board on a monthly basis.
-The Workforce Committee has agreed regular reporting across: Implementation of Compassionate and Collective Leadership Programme.
-Implementation of the Workforce Strategy Implementation of the Resourcing and Retention Programme Development of networks to support our staff: BAME, LGBTQ+, Disability and Difference, Women's networks.
-Annual monitoring of WRES and WDES data.
-Annual review of our Gender Pay Gap report.
-Workforce KPIs including vacancy rates are reported to Board through PIPR and reviewed monthly at Q&amp;R and Performance Committees.
-External Assurance Measures: Monitoring of our staff recommender score through the National Staff Survey (annual) with quarterly feedback through the Pulse survey.
+Assurance Internal Monitoring • DWOD reports to Board on a monthly basis.
+The Workforce Committee has agreed regular reporting across: • Implementation of Compassionate and Collective Leadership Programme Implementation of the Workforce Strategy - Implementation of the Resourcing and Retention Programme • Development of networks to support our staff: BAME, LGBTQ+, Disability and Difference, Women's networks. • Annual monitoring of WRES and WDES data. • Annual review of our Gender Pay Gap report. • Workforce KPIs including vacancy rates are reported to Board through PIPR and reviewed monthly at Q&R and Performance Committees.
+External Assurance Measures: • Monitoring of our staff recommender score through the National Staff Survey (annual) with quarterly feedback through the Pulse survey.
 The output of the NHS Staff Survey is reviewed at a divisional and departmental level.

 Gaps in Assurance No gaps noted at present

 Levels of Assurance (182) Adequate

-BAF risks - Does this risk have an Yes

-action plan on Datix?
-(179)
+BAF risks - Does this risk have an action plan on Datix?
+(179) Yes

-Progress notes [Monkhouse, Oonagh - 21/08/2024] Vacancy rates have improved across all staff groups and in particular for registered nursing roles.
-This risk will be reviewed at the September Workforce Committee as to whether the liklihood rating should be reduced further.
+Progress notes [Monkhouse, Oonagh - 09/10/2024] Risk reviewed by Executive Team and in light of sustained reduction in vacancy rates across a number of departments/staff groups and healthy pipelines, the current likelihood rating has been reduced to possible taking the overall rating to 12.

-Committee Responsible for the The Board, Workforce Committee
+Committee Responsible for the Risk The Board, Workforce Committee

-Risk

-Date last reviewed 21/08/2024
+RISK Date last reviewed 09/10/202

-Review date 21/09/2024
+Review date 09/10/202

-Workforce
+Review date Directorate Workforce 09/11/202

-Directorate Trust Objectives 2022-24 1.
+Trust Objectives 2022-24 1.
 Deliver clinical excellence, 3.
 Offer positive staff experience, 6.
 Achieve sustainability